SekaiCTF 2024 challenges

 window.alert(); // not found

-Missing MIME type hardening
+Missing file type hardening

-It’s easy to forget about MIME type sniffing
+Many tend to forget about MIME type sniffing

 Crafting the XSS payload

-We have achieved the following four things:
+I have achieved the following four things:

 self.driver.get("http://127.0.0.1:5000/")